What makes a game good? or bad? or better?

 Games are a complex medium that merits careful interpretation and insightful analysis.
 By inviting contributors to look closely at games and the experience of playing them, we hope to expand the discussion, and show how games are well played in a variety of ways.

-The Well Played Journal will be published regularly.
-We won’t develop a set schedule until we have a good sense of the amount of quality submissions.
+The Well Played Journal is published regularly in response to calls for participation.
+We don’t have a set schedule beyond working to share quality submissions in annually.
 Our goal is to publish as often as we have great essays.
-There won’t be a subscription, although as with all our publications, all issues will be available for download for free, and we’ll offer print versions for sale through Lulu.com.
+There isn’t a subscription, although all issues are available for download for free, and we offer print versions for sale through Lulu.